TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpFileFormatting/PhpSyntaxFormatting.rst

 During development it is allowed to use :php:`debug()` or :php:`GeneralUtility::debug()` function calls to produce debug output.
-However all debug statements must be removed (not only commented!) before pushing the code to the Git repository.
-Only very exceptionally is it allowed to even *think* of leaving a debug statement, if it is definitely a major help when developing user code for the TYPO3 Core.
+However all debug statements must be removed (not only commented!) before pushing the code to the `Git`:pn: repository.
+Only very exceptionally is it allowed to even *think* of leaving a debug statement, if it is definitely a major help when developing user code for the `TYPO3 Core`:pn:.

 Curly Braces